Lalawai Hale

 No analysis available

-I looked for any owner-occupancy percentage or quantifier such as '80% owner occupied,' 'majority owner occupied,' or 'highly owner occupied,' but the remarks only mention that the property is suitable for investors and owner-occupants.
-References to tenant-occupied units do not provide a building-level owner-occupancy rate, so it remains unknown from remarks.
+I looked for explicit owner-occupancy indicators such as '80% owner occupied,' 'majority owner occupied,' or 'highly owner occupied.'
+The remarks only mention the property as suitable for owner-occupants or investors, which is not the same as building-level occupancy data.

-I searched the public remarks for explicit elevator references such as 'elevator,' 'multiple elevators,' or a count like '4 elevators,' and found none.
-The listings focus on unit features, parking, and location, so there is no remark-based evidence to confirm the number of elevators.
+I searched the remarks for explicit elevator references such as 'elevator,' 'multiple elevators,' or a count like '4 elevators,' and found none.
+There is no remark-based evidence to confirm the number of elevators in the building.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.